rdmpage/inat_comp_2018/readme.md

 # iNaturalist Competition 2018 Training Code
-This code finetunes an Inception V3 model (pretrained on ImageNet) on the iNaturalist 2018 competition [dataset](https://github.com/visipedia/inat_comp).
+This code fine tunes an Inception V3 model (pretrained on ImageNet) on the iNaturalist 2018 competition [dataset](https://github.com/visipedia/inat_comp).

+### Background

+This repository https://github.com/rdmpage/inat_comp_2018 is a fork of https://github.com/juancprzs/inat_comp_2018, which itself is a fork of the original repository https://github.com/macaodha/inat_comp_2018.
+I have updated the original README to reflect my own experience getting this code to work on an Apple MacBook Pro with an M1 chip.

+#### Apple Mac version

+A few tweaks are required to get this code to work.
+I am using  version 3.11.3 of python on an Apple MacBook Pro running macOS Ventura 13.4.
+Some of the changes are because the libraries used by this code have changed, others are because I’m running on a Mac.
+These all seem straightforward, but some involved a fair amount of hair pulling and teeth gnashing (partly reflecting that I am a newbie to both Python and machine learning.

+- set data source and training/validation/test splits to my files
+- change type `np.int` to `int`
+- replace call to `view` function with `replace`
+- use Apple Metal (`mps` device)
+- remove `.module` keys from `state_dict` so model can be saved and read correctly
+- change `workers` from 10 to 8, and `batch_size` from 64 to 32.

 ### Training
-The network was trained on Ubuntu 16.04 using PyTorch 0.3.0.
-Each training epoch took about 1.5 hours using a GTX Titan X.
+~~The network was trained on Ubuntu 16.04 using PyTorch 0.3.0.
+Each training epoch took about 1.5 hours using a GTX Titan X~~.
 The links for the raw data are available [here](https://github.com/visipedia/inat_comp).
-We also provide a trained model that can be downloaded from [here](http://vision.caltech.edu/~macaodha/inat2018/iNat_2018_InceptionV3.pth.tar).
+~~We also provide a trained model that can be downloaded from [here](http://vision.caltech.edu/~macaodha/inat2018/iNat_2018_InceptionV3.pth.tar~~).
+This link no longer works so the trained model is unavailable.

 Every epoch the code will save a checkpoint and the current best model according to validation accuracy.
-Training for 75 epochs results in a top one accuracy of 60.20% and top three of 77.91% on the validation set.
+~~Training for 75 epochs results in a top one accuracy of 60.20% and top three of 77.91% on the validation set~~.

 ### Ideas for Improvement